09.06.2025

 The aim is to identify predictive patterns that could indicate treatment response, possible side effects or support requirements.

-A key aspect of the study is the use of data that is already available and not influenced by a study setting.
-This allows for a realistic view into the patients’ state of health and targeted support measures.
+A key aspect of the study is the use of existing data that is not influenced by a study setting.
+This could provide a realistic insight into the patients’ state of health and enable targeted support measures.

 Targeted support for patients to increase the effectiveness of therapy and improve quality of life during the treatment phase